collective/collective.recipe.solrinstance/README.txt

     If a request comes in without a warm searcher available, immediately use one of the warming searchers to handle the request.
 Defaults to ``false``.

+mergeFactor
+    Specify the index defaults merge factor.
+This value determines how many segments of equal size exist before being merged to a larger segment.
+With the default of `10`, nine segments of 1000 documents will be created before they are merged into one containing 10000 documents, which in turn will be merged into one containing 100000 documents once that size is reached.

+ramBufferSizeMB
+  Sets the amount of RAM that may be used by Lucene indexing for buffering added documents and deletions before they are flushed to the directory.
+  Defaults to 16mb.

 autoCommitMaxDocs
     Let's you enable auto commit handling and force a commit after at least the number of documents were added.
 This is disabled by default.